Kanban

 ### Search

-This enables a search bar within the Kanban board, providing the ability to locate specific items quickly.
+Enable a search bar within the Kanban board, providing the ability to locate specific cards quickly.

 ## Output Variables